jrief/django-sendmail/docs/source/quickstart.rst

     - If you have more than 1 language configured you will be able to fill values for all languages in ``LANGUAGES``.

-        - Create element in inline with desired language
+        - Create element in Email Template Content inline with desired language
         - Click `Save and Continue Editing`
         - Fill in placeholders

     - Save your instance.

+    - You can now send test email with created object using ``Send test email button``.
+      In test email you can make use of ``demo context`` that can be refreshed using ``Reparse Context`` button.

 - To send an email with the created template: